-1. Eagle Scout Project Proposal - Gaga Ball Pit at Watson Park

-- Submitted by Life Scout Nick Bourn

-- 14 The Town Council to be presented with Life Scout Nick Bourn's Eagle Scout project proposing to

-- build a gaga ball pit at Watson Park.
+Appointments 1.
+Eagle Scout Project Proposal - Gaga Ball Pit at Watson Park Submitted by Life Scout Nick Bourn The Town Council to be presented with Life Scout Nick Bourn's Eagle Scout project proposing to build a gaga ball pit at Watson Park.

-- 15 16

 Eagle Scout Nick Bourn was present to share his Eagle Scout project, which includes building a gaga ball pit at Watson Park.
-He began by stating that he is a Life Scout in Troop 215 out of St John Newman in Merrimack, and he has been in scouts for over 10 years.
-He then stated that he wants to build a gaga ball pit

-- 20 because there are two at Wasserman Park that the public loves, and he thinks this would be good for the - 21 community and encourage more people to visit the park.
-Mr. Bourn then presented a video showing what a 22 gaga ball pit is, in which it is similar to dodgeball- there is a softer ball that players use their hands to hit with - and knock other players out by hitting them below the knee until there is only one person left standing.
-Mr. Bourn then presented a map of Watson Park with potential sites to build the gaga ball pit, with pros and cons - Bourn then presented a map of Watson Park with potential sites to build the gaga ball pit, with pros and cons of each location.
-He also shared with the Council his budget plan, anticipating this costing a little under \$2,000, as follows: - Gaga Ball Kit- \$520.00 - Wood- \$652.00 - Food and Snacks- \$100.00 - Hardware- \$30.00 - Fundraiser (meatball sub fundraiser @ St. John's)- \$500.00 - Plastic Wall Covers- \$22.00 - 34 Mr. Bourn then presented his anticipated timeline for project completion: - Finish proposal meetings by 4/12 (District Eagle Board) - Fundraising - Plan to buy supplies and build in June - Finish build by 6/26 - Councilor Woods shared that Mr. Bourn gave a wonderful presentation to the Parks and Rec department and is confident that this will be a successful project.
-Councilor Murphy asked how big the ball pit is, in which - Mr. Bourn stated that it is approximately 25 feet across and about 30 inches tall.
-Councilor Harrington suggested placing the ball pit at the gazebo location as people will be able to watch, and Chairman Koenig - 43 suggested placing 44 agreed with this. - 45

-46 Councilor Murphy asked if there is a specific ball needed for this sport, in which Mr. Bourn stated you can 47 use any ball, but people most commonly use a volleyball.
-Councilor Harrington asked if the wood is pressure 48 treated, in which Parks and Recreation Director Matthew Casparius shared that the two pits at Wasserman 49 Park haven't required any maintenance on them and have held up for about 4 years now.
+He began by stating that he is a Life Scout in Troop 215 out of St John Neumann in Merrimack, and he has been in scouts for over 10 years.
+He then stated that he wants to build a gaga ball pit because there are two at Wasserman Park that the public loves, and he thinks this would be good for the community and encourage more people to visit the park.
+Mr. Bourn then presented a video showing what a gaga ball pit is, in which it is similar to dodgeball- there is a softer ball that players use their hands to hit with and knock other players out by hitting them below the knee until there is only one person left standing.
+Mr. Bourn then presented a map of Watson Park with potential sites to build the gaga ball pit, with pros and cons of each location.
+He also shared with the Council his budget plan, anticipating this costing a little under \$2,000, as follows: - Gaga Ball Kit- \$520.00 - Wood-\$652.00 - Food and Snacks-\$100.00 - Hardware- \$30.00 - Fundraiser (meatball sub fundraiser @ St. John's)- \$500.00 - Plastic Wall Covers- \$22.00 Mr. Bourn then presented his anticipated timeline for project completion: - Finish proposal meetings by 4/12 (District Eagle Board) - Fundraising - Plan to buy supplies and build in June - Finish build by 6/26 Councilor Woods shared that Mr. Bourn gave a wonderful presentation to the Parks and Rec department and is confident that this will be a successful project.
+Councilor Murphy asked how big the ball pit is, in which Mr. Bourn stated that it is approximately 25 feet across and about 30 inches tall.
+Councilor Harrington suggested placing the ball pit at the gazebo location as people will be able to watch, and Chairman Koenig agreed with this.
+Councilor Murphy asked if there is a specific ball needed for this sport, in which Mr. Bourn stated you can use any ball, but people most commonly use a volleyball.
+Councilor Harrington asked if the wood is pressure treated, in which Parks and Recreation Director Matthew Casparius shared that the two pits at Wasserman Park haven't required any maintenance on them and have held up for about 4 years now.
 MOTION made by Councilor Hunter and seconded by Councilor Harrington to approve Life Scout Nick Bourn's Eagle Scout project proposing to build a gaga ball pit at Watson Park.
+MOTION CARRIES 7-0-0 2.
+Annual Review with the Highway Safety Committee Submitted by Highway Safety Committee Chair / Police Chief Brian Levesque Per Town of Merrimack Charter Section 6-6, at least annually, there should be an annual review with the Highway Safety Committee.
+This agenda item is to highlight the committee's significant actions, current projects, anticipated actions, and to raise any concerns the Council should know or could act on.